I get multiple emails and messages per day asking:

 If you want to build from scratch, great!
 Let’s break it down into easy chunks with this recap:

-• Pick one exercise for each big muscle group – quads, butt and hamstrings, push, pull, and core.[30]
+- Pick one exercise for each big muscle group – quads, butt and hamstrings, push, and pull.[30]

 More often than not, when I email people back and tell them how to build their own workout, they generally respond with: